malys/flickr-uploader/README.md

 flickr-uploader
 ===============

+## IMPORTANT NOTE: WORK IN PROGRESS...
+* Being updated to use sybrenstuvel's flickrapi and OAuth...
+* Work in progress... do not use just yet.

 Upload a directory of media to Flickr to use as a backup to your local storage.

 ## Features: